 I had a trip with my Mom to Korea where I didn’t do any work at all except posting some announcements on IG because it was this month that I opened The Scale Your Blog Collective FB group community.
 This was in line with my absolute mission to build a thriving community of like-minded women to support and help each other.
-If you’re planning to grow your blog and scale it to a profitable business of your dreams, feel free to sign up here!
+If you’re planning to grow your blog and scale it by launching profitable online courses, feel free to sign up to my FREE masterclass here!

 I did a LOT of inner work this month.
 I was living alone on my new house so I got all the me-time I needed to reflect on my vision for Myrra Kate and myself (Woop, that sounded like I have a twin!
 Haha!)
 Also, this was the month I was offered an online full-time job as a writer.
 I decided to take the opportunity because I realized that in these early stages of my biz, I don’t want to solely depend on it for day-to-day expenses.
 For me, it was more practical that my personal expenses come from my personal profit (just for now) and my biz expenses will go to my business account.